mmw162-crypto/HPV-Final-Project/README.md

 Enter interactive mode on a compute node (from where you are) with:

 `srun --pty bash`

 Confirm the prompt changes (e.g., from net-ID@m12-controller to a compute node indicator).​

 Then load FastQC using

 `module load fastqc`

-You can confirm FastQC is available and see options:
+onfirm FastQC is available and see options:

 `fastqc -h`